prahladyeri/prahladyeri.github.io/_posts/2023-06-07-how-i-made-my-site-10x-faster.md

 tags: design efficiency ergonomics web-development
 ---

-Update: As of 1st November, 2023, I have switched to the default Jekyll site generator from Pelican as I found the deployment and Github workflow easier.
+Update: As of 1st November, 2023, I have switched to the default Jekyll site generator from Pelican as I found the deployment and Github Pages workflow easier.
 However, the point of this article still stands.

 ---
 The most typical advice you get when it comes to improving site performance these days is purely technical things like using CDNs or other serving optimization, using X hosting mechanism instead of Y, going serverless, cache optimization, etc.